noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

 * :strong:`type`: the type of the station, which can be a MeteoStation, TrafficStation, EChargingPlug, Bicycle, and so on.

-  .. note:: This key is :strong:`Case Sensitive`!
-You can retrieve all
+  .. note:: The name of the StationType is :strong:`Case Sensitive`!
-     the station types with the following one-liner, which pipes the call to the list of all Stations to the :command:`jq` command:
+     You can retrieve all the station types with the following API call.

      .. code::

-	curl -X GET "https://mobility.api.opendatahub.bz.it/v2/tree" -H "accept: application/json"  |  jq '.[].id'
+	curl -X GET "https://mobility.api.opendatahub.bz.it/v2/tree" -H "accept: application/json"

 :literal:`/v2/{representation}/{stationTypes}/{dataTypes}/latest`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~